-The results obtained from the shear strength tests conducted on adhesive joints of steel and aluminium alloy sheet substrates that were bonded with the two types of pressuresensitive adhesive tapes are reported in Fig. 4 and Fig. 5.
+The results obtained from the shear strength tests conducted on adhesive joints of steel and aluminium alloy sheet substrates that were bonded with the two types of pressure-sensitive adhesive tapes are reported in Figs. 4 and 5.

-Several observations emerge from the comparative analysis of the performance (shear strength and elongation at break) of pressuresensitive adhesive tape joints subjected to 500 thermal shock cycles (Fig. 4 and Fig. 5):
+Several observations emerge from the comparative analysis of the performance (shear strength and elongation at break) of pressure-sensitive